 Fostering passions into careers that directly support our parks.

-Internships play a critical role in developing the talent pool of diverse, enthusiastic, motivated, highly skilled young people who are next in line to take care of the more than 400 national parks sites that make up the National Park Service (NPS).
+Internships play a critical role in developing the talent pool of diverse, enthusiastic, motivated, and highly skilled young people who are next in line to take care of the more than 400 national park sites that make up the national park system.
 Investing in internships now will ensure that as many young people as possible build valuable professional experiences while also developing an affinity for our public lands.

-NPF, in collaboration with Fund II Foundation, NPS, and Greening Youth Foundation, is partnering to increase the opportunities for BIPOC individuals to participate in internships within the National Park Service through the internXL program.
-This program allows for young adults to learn more about NPS, while developing a participant’s strengths, skills, and passions for future career opportunities.
+NPF, Fund II Foundation, NPS, and the Greening Youth Foundation are partnering to increase the opportunities for BIPOC individuals to participate in internships at NPS through the internXL program.
+This program allows for young adults to learn more about NPS, while developing the strengths, skills, and passions for future career opportunities.

 This program provides college students and recent graduates that come from communities under-represented in STEM (science, technology, engineering, and math) career fields with on-the-ground, natural resource, and science-based work experience in national parks.
 This entry level internship focuses on career exploration and building fundamental natural resource science skills.

 This internship opportunity is designed to motivate program participants to get involved in protecting the natural and cultural resources in their communities and beyond.
 The program also enhances participants’ understanding and appreciation of African Americans’ important contributions to the United States’ development and progress while gaining exposure to the gamut of career opportunities in NPS related to public land management.